-I will also share some of my thoughts about the usefulness of the SRS system for you plus a FREE Google Spreadsheet that you can use to see if it is a good idea to consider contributing to your SRS account.
+I will also share a FREE Google Spreadsheet that you can use to see if it is a good idea to consider contributing to your SRS account.

-The SRS Account stands for Supplementary Retirement Scheme which is a voluntary scheme to encourage people to save for retirement.
-It is basically our private retirement plan, that supplement the government defined contribution plan, the CPF.
+The SRS Account stands for Supplementary Retirement Scheme, a voluntary scheme encouraging people to save for retirement.
+The SRS Account is basically our private retirement plan that supplements the government-defined contribution plan, the CPF.

 Let me explain.

-When you contribute to your SRS account, you deferred paying taxes till the designated withdrawal time.
+When you contribute to your SRS account, you defer paying taxes till the designated withdrawal time.

-This contribution amount will be a deduction on your total income, to derive a lower taxable income.
+This contribution amount will be a deduction from your total income to derive a lower taxable income.

-SRS account is not only available to Singaporeans, permanent residents but also foreigners.
-For foreigners, after 10 years, they can withdraw in one lump sum and 50% of the value is subjected to tax without penalty.
+SRS account is not only available to Singaporeans and permanent residents but also to foreigners.
+For foreigners, after ten years, they can withdraw in one lump sum, and 50% of the value is subjected to tax without penalty.

-Thus for both Singaporeans & PR and foreigners, this is the second main way that they can use to reduce their taxable income.
-The main one, advocated by financial bloggers, is to transfer $7,000/yr to your CPF Special account and another $7,000 to your family member’s CPF Special account.
+Thus for both Singaporeans & PR and foreigners, this is the second primary way that they can use to reduce their taxable income.
+The main one, advocated by financial bloggers, is to transfer $8,000/yr to your CPF Special Account / Retirement account & Medisave account and another $7,000 to your family member’s CPF Special account / Retirement account & Medisave account.

-In terms of what you can purchase with your SRS account, you can purchase all sorts of financial assets from stocks, unit trust, even robo advisors, insurance savings plans, annuities.
+In terms of what you can purchase with your SRS account, you can purchase all sorts of financial assets from stocks, unit trusts, even Robo advisors, insurance savings plans, and annuities.